Trusted WordPress tutorials, when you need them most.

 WPBeginner's trending and popular posts

-Finally, showing your trending blog posts can make people stay longer on your website and explore more of your content.
+Finally, showing your trending blog posts can make people stay longer on your website, increasing your pageviews and reducing your bounce rate.

 The more your user engagement increases, the more Google thinks your content is good and important.
-In turn, your site can rank higher.
-Plus, this gives readers more time to convert, like signing up for your newsletter.
+In turn, your WordPress SEO improves and your site can rank higher.

 Unfortunately, WordPress doesn’t have a built-in feature or block to display your most popular posts by page views.
 In this guide, we will show you how to do exactly that with a plugin and with code.